w3ctag/design-reviews/reviews/miniapps_feedback.md

 ### Specific Recommendation

-* Start discussions between MiniApps CG and WebApps WG to bring Manifest requirements into WebApps to cover MinIApps use cases. **W3C Team** should facilitate.
+* Start discussions between MiniApp CG and WebApps WG to bring Manifest requirements into WebApps to cover MinIApps use cases. **W3C Team** should facilitate.

 ### Annex: 2019 TPAC TAG Feedback on Miniapps